 David Rubin MD, MSCE

-Dr. Rubin is a practicing primary care pediatrician at the Faculty Practice of CHOP.
-He holds a bachelor's degree from the University of Pennsylvania, an MD from the University of California, San Francisco, and a master’s degree in clinical epidemiology and biostatistics from the University of Pennsylvania.
-He also completed a residency in pediatrics and a fellowship in child maltreatment at CHOP.
+Dr. Rubin is a practicing primary care pediatrician at Children's Hospital of Philadelphia.
+He holds a bachelor's degree from the University of Pennsylvania, a MD from the University of California, San Francisco, and a master’s degree in clinical epidemiology and biostatistics from the University of Pennsylvania.
+He also completed a residency in pediatrics and a fellowship in child maltreatment at Children's Hospital of Philadelphia.